QurtiDev/Xan-RAT/README.md

 >The author(s) of this repository assume no liability for ANY misuse, damages, or legal consequences resulting from the use of this software or anything this repository contains!
 >OBTAIN WRITTEN PERMISSION TO USE!
 This is intended for ONLY AUTHORIZED USE
 >
 >Warning that the repo includes third-party libraries in lib.
 If you want to rebuild and obtain them yourself, you can obviously do so.
-This should NEVER be run in a production environment-only in a testing environment.
+This should NEVER be run in a production environment!
+Only in a testing environment.

 > [!TIP]
 > Detection rules we've written for this malware can be found in the following places in this repository